pedsf1968/kubernetes-pgadmin/README.md

 # kubernetes-pgadmin
 Kubernetes pgAdmin deployment

+# Namespaces
+devops-Namespace.yaml

+## ConfigMaps
+Very \!/ not secure but you can change the password on first connection
+## pgAdmin ConfigMap
+pgadmin-ConfigMap.yaml

+# Storages
-## PersistentVolume using NFS storage
+## pgAdmin PersistentVolume using NFS storage
 Change NFS server IP and path
-pgadmin-pv.yaml
+pgadmin-PersistentVolume-nfs.yaml

-## PersistentVolumeClaim
+## pgAdmin PersistentVolumeClaim using NFS PersistentVolume
-pgadmin-pvc.yaml

-## ConfigMap for credentials
-Very \!/ not secure but you can change the password on first connection pgadmin-configmap.yaml
+pgadmin-PersistentVolumeClaim-nfs.yaml

-# Deployment of pgAdmin
+# Deployments
-pgadmin-deployment.yaml
+## pgAdmin Deployment using NFS storage
+pgadmin-Deployment-nfs.yaml

 # Services

+## pgAdmin LoadBalancer Service
-Use one of them (I use loadbalancer with MetalLB on my private cluster) pgadmin-loadbalancer-service.yaml pgadmin-nodeport-service.yaml
+Use one of them (I use LoadBalancer with MetalLB on my private cluster) pgadmin-Service-LoadBalancer.yaml

+## pgAdmin NodePort Service
+pgadmin-Service-NodePort.yaml